nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The `Parser` component:

 - receives the user input from the `Meal360` component
+- checks and filters input string
+- catches `exceptions` and throws error messages via `UI` to
+  1.  prompts user to enter valid input
+  2.  prevent `Meal360` from crashing upon invalid input
 - interacts with the `RecipeList`, `WeeklyPlan`, and/or `Ingredient` components to execute the commands.

 ### Recipe Component